bitcoin/bitcoin/doc/developer-notes.md

 ----------------------

 Various coding styles have been used during the history of the codebase, and the result is not very consistent.
-However, we're now trying to converge to a single style, which is specified below.
-When writing patches, favor the new style over attempting to mimic the surrounding style, except for move-only commits.

-Do not submit patches solely to modify the style of existing code.
+The style described in this guide is generally preferred in new code and when changing existing code, instead of mimicking the surrounding style.
+But developers should use discretion in allowing small differences and in not submitting changes that largely (or entirely) consist of style changes.
+We expect style to gradually converge in parts of the codebase that are actively developed, but not to the extent that this interferes with other priorities.

 Coding Style (C++)
 ------------------